waku-org/docs.waku.org/docs/guides/nwaku/run-docker-compose.md

 ```

 :::tip Congratulations!
 You have successfully started a `nwaku` node with `RLN` enabled using Docker Compose.
-Have a look at the [Nwaku Configuration Examples](/guides/nwaku/configure-nwaku) and [Advanced Configuration](https://github.com/waku-org/nwaku-compose/blob/master/ADVANCED.md) guides to learn how to configure `nwaku` for different use cases.
+Have a look at the [Node Configuration Examples](/guides/nwaku/configure-nwaku) and [Advanced Configuration](https://github.com/waku-org/nwaku-compose/blob/master/ADVANCED.md) guides to learn how to configure `nwaku` for different use cases.
 :::